fbwoolf/gif-searcher/README.md

 * Create a database for the app (gif-searcher)
 * `npm install`
-* `npm start-dev`
+* `npm run start-dev`

 The `start-dev` command will run both the `webpack` process (in watch mode) to build your client-side javascript files, and the Node process for your server with `nodemon`.